ibm-cloud-docs/subnets/route-subnet.md

 # Re-routing secondary subnets
 {:#re-routing-secondary-subnets}

-Unfortunately, it is not possible to change the destination of any secondary subnet after purchase.
+Secondary subnets cannot be rerouted after ordering.
 To get a different type of subnet, you must purchase a new secondary subnet and cancel any existing secondary subnet if it is no longer needed.
 {:shortdesc}